celineess3/Horiseon-/README.md

 ## *Description*

 As a marketing agency, web accessibility is increasingly important for assistive technologies for people with disabilities, promotes better positioning in search engines such as Google and avoids issues such as litigation.
-As a junior web developer, I was motivated to improve the HTML and CSS styling elements so that the code follows a semantic and logical structure as well as having accessible attributes.
+I was motivated to improve the HTML and CSS styling elements so that this code follows a semantic and logical structure as well as having accessible attributes.
 Additionally, I wanted other developers to be able to easily access my code, understand the programming decisions I have made and recommend suggestions to improve both the readability of the code and accessibility of the website.
 In completing this project, I learnt how to clone a repo without forking the original file, improved my skills in understanding semantic structure and proper CSS formating.

 **Link to Horiseon- webpage: file:///C:/Users/celin/Horiseon-/index.html**